A Multi-Order Extension of Fractional HBVMs (FHBVMs): Introduction

 \section{Introduction}

 The idea of extending the definition of derivatives to the case of a non-integer order of differentiation dates back to 1695, to the correspondence between Leibniz and de l’H\^{o}pital \cite{Pod99}, when the meaning of the derivative of order one half was discussed.
 Although its theoretical foundation is centuries old, the concept of fractional derivative has recently evolved from a purely mathematical curiosity into a vital tool for modeling across a variety of scientific fields (see, e.g., \cite{Hen08,Koh90,Magi10,NigArb07,Petras2011,SZBCC2018,Ucha22}, to mention a few), due to its ability to encompass memory terms.
 In fact, unless the ODE case, the differential operator here considered is of a nonlocal nature \cite{Diethelm2010,Pod99}.
 For this reason, the numerical solution of FDEs has been the subject of many researches in the last years, starting from the pioneering work of Lubich \cite{Lub85}, where fractional versions of linear multistep formulae are considered: we refer, e.g., to \cite{Die04,Die05,FPV2023,Garr11,Garr18,Li16,PTV2017}, to mention a few of them.
 More recently, the class of {\em Fractional HBVMs (FHBVMs)} \cite{BBBI2024} has been introduced for the efficient numerical solution of initial value problems of fractional differential equations (FDE-IVPs) in the Caputo form, with one fractional derivative.

+{\blue \begin{rem} The acronym HBVMs stands for {\em ``Hamiltonian Boundary Value Methods''}, a class of energy-conserving Runge-Kutta methods for the efficient numerical solution of Hamiltonian ODE problems (see, e.g., the monograph \cite{book}).
+As matter of fact, when the fractional order of the equation becomes 1 (i.e., the FDE reduces to an ODE), FHBVMs do coincide with HBVMs. \end{rem} }

-The basic steps leading to the definition of FHBVMs are the following ones: \begin{itemize} \item local expansion of the vector field along a suitable Jacobi polynomial basis, naturally induced by the problem at hand;
+The basic steps leading to the definition of FHBVMs are the following ones: \begin{itemize} \item local expansion of the vector field along a suitable Jacobi polynomial basis, naturally induced by the {\blue fractional problem at hand (when the equation is an ordinary one, the Jacobi basis reduces to the Legendre polynomial basis, thus resulting into HBVMs)};

 \item discretization of the corresponding Fourier coefficients, by using a corresponding Gauss-Jacobi quadrature;

 \item solution of the generated discrete problems, defined on a suitable discrete mesh.